trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 ---

 # Match
-But pattern matching is very powerful if combined with the match statement
+Pattern matching is very powerful if combined with the match statement

 ```rust
 fn accept_home(ip: IpAddress) {